 Can I switch languages from high school to college?

-What if I took Latin in high school?
-Doesn't OU offer Latin, too?
+What if I took Latin in high school, or Chinese?
+Doesn't OU offer those, too?

-Oglethorpe sometimes teaches Latin, but there are not always Latin courses scheduled every semester.* Typically Latin is only taught through the Elementary II level.
-If Latin is the only language you have ever studied in school, then you are currently exempt from the language placement test.
-You may choose to return to Latin if it is offered in the future; you can begin in the 101 level of another language; or you can inquire about cross-registration at another area university.
+Oglethorpe frequently teaches Latin and Chinese, but there are not always courses scheduled every semester at every level.* Typically they are only taught through Elementary Il.
+If Latin or Chinese is the only language you have ever studied in school, then you are currently exempt from the language placement test for new students.
+You have a couple of options: 1) you may choose to return to intermediate level if it is offered in the future; 2) you may begin in the 101 level of another language; or 3) you may inquire about cross-registration at another area university.

-If you have AP or other Latin credit that qualifies above the 102 level (Elementary II), you will still need to complete language coursework at the intermediate level; if this is at Oglethorpe and not through cross-registration, then it will be in a language other than Latin.
+If you have AP or other exam credit that qualifies above the 102 level (Elementary II), you will still need to complete language coursework at the intermediate level; if this is at Oglethorpe and not through cross-registration, then it will have to be in a language other than Latin or Chinese.

-*Oglethorpe will offer Elementary Latin I during the fall 2014 semester, and Elementary Latin II during the spring 2015 semester.
+*Oglethorpe will offer Elementary Latin I and Elementary Chinese I during the fall 2015 semester, and Elementary II during the spring 2016 semester.

 I placed into SPN-102, but all I see on the fall course schedule are 101s and 201s.
 What will I do when I register?